simonw/datasette-permissions-sql/README.md

 }
 ```

-The `"datasette-permissions-sql"` key is a list of SQL matching rules.
+The `"datasette-permissions-sql"` key is a list of rules.
 Each of those rules has the following shape:

 ```json
 {